KrishnaMehta123/Suggestedits/docs/Partner Guide/partner-integrations-drafts/swipe-pages.md

 <Image align="center" alt="Configure Zapier in Swipe Pages" border={true} caption="Configure Zapier in Swipe Pages" src="https://files.readme.io/dd48f2d3928df662f5ee7e13cab401695bfe39b8e735874b566828eefd4083fc-image.png" />

-3. To create the connection, you will be provided with a Swipe Pages API key here. (@Akshay: need this
+3. To create the connection, you will be provided with a Swipe Pages API key here.
 4. Copy it and keep it safe.

 Now that Zapier is configured in Swipe Pages, proceed further to set up the Zapier workflow with [Swipe Pages as the trigger](doc:swipe-pages#set-up-swipe-pages-trigger) and [CleverTap as the action](doc:swipe-pages#set-up-clevertap-action).